magicgh/os-lab/docs/src/virtual_memory/replacement_policy.md

 * could be implemented by associating a counter with each block.
 * When a block is brought in, it is assigned a count of 1; with each reference to the block, its count is incremented by 1.
 When replacement is required, the block with the smallest count is selected.
 * Make poor replacement choices when certain blocks are referenced relatively infrequently overall, but frequently in some short intervals.
-## Belady Anamoly
+## Belady Anomaly

-Conficts between the FIFO algorithm and the memory dynamic feature.
+Conflicts between the FIFO algorithm and the memory dynamic feature.